-Did you know that 25% of most American’s trash consists of plant material that can be composted?
-Or, that utilizing that plant material for composting can improve soil quality dramatically?
-Composting has been used for centuries to help fertilize the soil, and reduce the use of chemicals and pesticides.
-It also helps reduce greenhouse gases from being released – by keeping plant matter out of landfills.
+Did you know that 25% of all trash that Americans produce consists of plant material that can be composted?
+Or, that utilizing that plant material for composting can dramatically improve soil quality?
+Composting has been used for centuries to help fertilize the soil and reduce the use of chemicals and pesticides.
+It also helps reduce the amount of greenhouse gases released – by keeping plant matter out of landfills.

 Recycling Plant Matter:

 Composting is the process by which organic matter, such as egg shells, paper, leaves, fruit, vegetables, and coffee, are broken down and used as a form of natural fertilizer.
 Many people believe that plant matter decomposes quickly when placed in the trash.
 The truth is, plant matter which is added to landfills actually creates an anaerobic environment – releasing methane and other harmful gases into the environment.
 The heat-trapping greenhouse gases that are released – particularly methane – are 21 times more potent than carbon dioxide.